-Whether you are doing a cross-country road trip, just exploring the coast or trying to cross a few spots off of your bucket list, there are plenty of places to see on the East Coast that will make the best memories.
-From the historic beaches to the miles and miles of white sand there is plenty to do on the east coast to keep you busy for months.
+Whether you are doing a cross-country road trip, just exploring the coast, or trying to cross a few spots off of your bucket list, there are plenty of places to see on the East Coast that will make the best memories.
+From the historic and sunny beaches to the miles and miles of white sand, there is plenty to do on the East Coast to keep you busy for months.
 No matter what you or whoever you are traveling with are interested in, there is something to entertain everyone.
-So if you find yourself traveling down the coast here are a few of our favorite stops that you must check out for yourself.
+So if you find yourself traveling down the East Coast Island here are a few of our favorite stops that you must check out for yourself.

 The Outer Banks